 We have entered into an agreement with LAPCO, an associate of Halco, related to our management of containers owned by LAPCO.
 Pursuant to this agreement, LAPCO has the right, but not an obligation, to require us to purchase containers on its behalf, within guidelines specified in the agreement and for as long as the management agreement is in place.
-In 2011, 2010 and 2009, we received the following fees or commissions from LAPCO: (i) \$3,239, \$3,274 and \$3,095, respectively, in management fees, (ii) \$1,395, \$1,383 and \$1,474, respectively, in sales commissions and (iii) \$0, \$180 and \$87, respectively, in acquisition fees.
-In 2011, 2010 and 2009, fees received under the LAPCO agreement accounted for 4.0%, 6.8% and 7.7%, respectively, of total combined Container Management and Container Resale segment revenue and 1.1%, 1.6% and 1.9%, respectively, of total revenue.
+In 2012, 2011 and 2010, we received the following fees or commissions from LAPCO: (i) \$3,072, \$3,239 and \$3,274, respectively, in management fees, (ii) \$1,195, \$1,395 and \$1,383, respectively, in sales commissions and (iii) \$0, \$0 and \$180, respectively, in acquisition fees.
+In 2012, 2011 and 2010, fees received under the LAPCO agreement accounted for 3.4%, 4.0% and 6.8%, respectively, of total combined Container Management and Container Resale segment revenue and 0.9%, 1.1% and 1.6%, respectively, of total revenue.
 LAPCO is free to compete against us with respect to its investment in containers and uses our competitors to manage some of its containers.

-Halco acquired 2,100,000 common shares in the Company's initial public offering at the initial public offering price.
+Halco acquired 2,100,000 common shares in the Company's initial public offering on October 15, 2007 at the initial public offering price.
 The underwriters did not receive any discount or commission on these shares.
 The common shares that were purchased by Halco in the offering are not freely tradable in the public market due to Halco's status as our "affiliate," as such term is defined in Rule 144 under the Securities Act.
 See Item 14.
 "Material Modifications to the Rights of Security Holders and Use of Proceeds" for further details on these trading restrictions.